Still accepting applications for Summer and Fall 2019!

 The GMAT requirement may be waived if an applicant has an accounting degree from an AACSB-accredited school, and their cumulative GPA was at least 3.0.
 How do I know if my school is AACSB-accredited?

 MTSU is accredited by the AACSB.
 For other schools, you can check the AACSB website, which allows you to search by country.
-To check for other schools, please use the following link (use the filter by 'Business' option).
+To check for other schools, please visit the AACSB website and filter by 'Business' option.

 When should I apply to the MAcc program?